-Among the elements of cigar tasting, the complexity is a horizontal dimension.
+The “traditional school” tells us that, among the elements of cigar tasting, complexity is a horizontal dimension.
 It looks at proportion, variety and quality of the aromatic palette.
-It differs from evolution, which is a vertical dimension (Giuseppe Elefante).
-As we wrote in a recent article, complexity is a key parameter which needs to be observed in terms of how it converges together with quality, balance, evolution and persistence in order to appreciate the overall organoleptic characteristics of a cigar.
+It is a key parameter of the tasting and needs to be observed in terms of how it converges together with quality, balance, evolution and persistence in order to appreciate the overall organoleptic characteristics of a cigar.

-Supported by palate perceptions (tastes) and by nicotine strength, aromas contribute to the greatest part of our flavor perceptions when we taste a cigar.
+Supported by palate sensations (tastes and tactile sensations) and by nicotine strength, aromas contribute to the greatest part of our flavor perceptions when we taste a cigar.

 Together with finesse and clearness (which represent the aromatic quality parameter), we can say complexity is a subjective way to observe the depth and breadth of the aromas that we perceive in the lit cigar.
 We can identify nuances or dominant aromas.
 These can be spread over the various categories in the aromas wheel (nut, animal, fruit, toasted,…), or could also be appearing as different aromas within the same category (nut: walnut, fresh walnut, hazelnut,…).
 The intensity we perceive is the unit of measure.

 A few members told us that when they see aromas over different sectors of the Cigar Sense aroma charts, this means the cigar is complex.
 We want to explain here how to read our charts, which will also serve to further clarify what complexity is and what it is not.

 Let’s look at the aromatic profile of two cigars to help illustrate the idea of complexity:

 Aromatic profile of cigar #2

 Let’s look at the aromatic profile of cigars #1 and #2 in more detail.
 Bear in mind, in our work this is never the representation of one palate, but of many palates: the consolidated view of the various panelists blind tests.
 The lighter the color, the lighter the overall aroma intensity perceived: